vincesesto/practical_ansible_ed2/chapter_2/README.md

 @ Chapter 2

-Running your playbook for the test_playbooks directory.
+Running your playbook for the webserver from the test_playbooks directory.
 ```
 ansible-playbook -i hosts webserver-playbook.yml
 ```